railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    *Properties of a Bill of Materials*

-:guilabel:`Rounding` is used to set the smallest :guilabel:`Unit of Measure` for expressing the quantities of the selected product.
-So if you set the rounding to 1.00 you will not be able to manufacture half a piece.
+:guilabel:`Rounding` is used to set the smallest :guilabel:`Unit of Measure` in which the quantities of the selected product can be expressed.
+So if you set the rounding to 1.00, you will not be able to manufacture half a piece.
 The :guilabel:`Efficiency` of the product lets you indicate the percentage you lose during manufacture.
-This loss can be set for the finished product or for each raw materials line.
-The impact of this efficiency figure is to reserve more raw materials for manufacture than you would otherwise use just from the Bill of Materials calculations.
+This loss can be defined for the finished product or for each raw materials line.
+The impact of this efficiency figure is to reserve more raw materials for manufacturing than you would otherwise use just from the Bill of Materials calculations.

 The final part of the third tab lets you set some properties for the product's manufacturing processes.
-These will be detailed further on in the chapter in the section on configurable products.
+These will be detailed further on in the chapter in the section about configurable products.

 .. index::
    single: BoM; multi-level